Subscribe to Our Newsletter

 Interest rate

 The interest that is charged on the utilised facility amount.
-Can be fixed rate or floating rate.
+Can be a fixed rate or a floating rate.

 Interest is computed on a daily rest basis based on the end-day balance of the account.
 This daily interest is accumulated and is due and debited into the client's account at the end of the calendar month.